prowler-cloud/prowler/LIST_OF_CHECKS_AND_GROUPS.md

 2.7  [check27] Ensure CloudTrail logs are encrypted at rest using KMS CMKs (Scored)

 2.8  [check28] Ensure rotation for customer created CMKs is enabled (Scored)

+2.9  [check29] Ensure VPC Flow Logging is Enabled in all VPCs (Scored)

 3.0 Monitoring - [group3] ******************************************